VerisimilitudeX/deepcpg/README.rst

 Getting started
 ===============

-1. Store known CpG methylation states of each cell into a tab-delimted file with the following columns:
+1. Store known CpG methylation states of each cell into a tab-delimited file with the following columns:

 * Chromosome (without chr)
 * Position of the CpG site on the chromosome starting with one